Emergency medical services in Russia: Overview

-An ambulance is composed of any combination of doctors, nurses and feldshers (a combination of a physicians assistant and paramedic), with ambulance drivers selected from an agency that trains them as professional drivers.
+An ambulance is staffed of any combination of doctors, nurses and feldshers (a combination of a physicians assistant and paramedic), plus a ambulance driver selected from an agency that trains them to be professional ambulance drivers.
 Ambulances are staffed at minimum by a nurse and feldsher.
 The driver’s task is only driving and does not have any medical qualifications or even specialized driver's training.